data2health/data-harmonization/docs/index.md

 ## Explore Our Work
 * [Federated Data Query Workshop May 20 & 21st, 2019: Subject Matter Expert Slide & Video Presentations](https://drive.google.com/drive/folders/1kgcoV8BW_9Zg7XLwObw9HXAO4aJLamQQ?usp=sharing)
+Clinical Data Harmonization

+The Data Harmonization Working Group in CD2H hosted a two-day (May 20-21) workshop in Baltimore on data harmonization and federated query.
+Presentations with video and slides are available in this folder .
+The first part of the meeting overviewed common data models prevalent among CTSA hubs, outlining their structure, evolution, governance, and operations.
+OMOP/OHSDI, PCORNet, and ACT were featured.
+Additional presentations were made about HL7 FHIR, including its integration with i2b2 repositories, its role in the NCATS/FDA/CDC data model harmonization efforts, and its potential as a canonical hub for translational research data interoperability.
+The importance of maintaining linkages from the traditional common data models into and out of FHIR repositories was emphasized.

+The second group of presentations illustrated a federated research query system in South Carolina, built around FHIR queries and data repositories.
+Colleagues from the CDC overviewed the challenges of public health data surveillance, and the role that FHIR can play in federate query of clinical organizations.
+The CTSA ACT consortium and its leveraging of SHIRE for federated query was expanded upon.
+Efforts in large research consortia to incorporate data elements of importance to translational research, such as the eMERGE efforts with genomics, were highlighted.
+Finally, practical open-source FHIR servers from Google and the Cerner Bunsen project were described.

+Panels and breakout groups further explored these themes, and the practical issues confronting CTSA hubs.
+A full manuscript about the meeting will be forthcoming.
+Among the concluding points of convergence were:

+Establish a translational research connection with the HL7 and FHIR development community, such as a Translational Research Working Group
+Systematically study how traditional common data models can be represented in FHIR, and explicitly identify gaps for components that cannot be represented presently
+Identify and package FHIR education materials appropriate for CTSA informatics teams with appropriate context, introduction, and brief description
+Enumerate, describe, and compare existing FHIR-based data repositories from IT vendors and open-source development groups, for application in translation science
+Convene a task group to examine sustainability strategies for data management infrastructure, and change management across CTSA organizations
+All of these task groups have been created:

+HL7 Engagement
+CDM-FHIR Gap Analysis
+FHIR Server Options
+Sustainability and Change Management
+For detailed status on these projects and teams go to: https://github.com/data2health/data-harmonization

+Contact Tricia Francis  if you would like to participate in one of these task groups.
+For more infomration on these task groups see Get involved below.

 * [Clinical Data Harmonization and Federated Query for Translational Research: Reflections and Report on a CD2H Workshop](https://docs.google.com/document/d/1fda3KLqPfDsAJ3Ah1MdqpxC4PSoCXBNy9ATWSiFG8CY/edit?usp=sharing)
     * This report, developed by a small team of representatives across the CTSA community, is ready for input across the wider CTSA community.
 Your review and input is requested in this collaborative document.
 * [CDM-FHIR Mappings](https://drive.google.com/drive/folders/1Mrt0xFfvcYhOfoAq_KnT7R5bYk7TZ6h0?usp=sharing)